 It is and isn’t the book

 As I first read her story I was not anticipating a good ending.
 Her suffering was prolonged and severe.
 Many people with this history are not open to new ideas and won’t engage.
 I was shocked and excited to hear of her turnaround.

 However, I want to point out that it was not the book that pulled her out of the Abyss.
 It was her.
 I am clear with all my patients that the book is not the solution to your problems.
 It is framework that enables you to organize your thinking in a way that you can learn the neurological basis of chronic pain, understand the variables that affect the intensity of your pain, and then you can take control of your care.
 Then you are able to find your version of a solution.
 Just reading the book is not helpful.

 But going one step deeper, the essence of healing is re-connecting to who you are.
 Anger disconnects.
 Your body becomes adrenalized, which decreases the blood supply to your brain.
 It is a survival reaction and it is only about you.
 You lose awareness of your situation and the needs of those around you.
 It is by engaging in the strategies presented in the book that you can slow down your mind and create the needed space to heal.
-Acceptance and forgiveness
+Forgiveness and play

 I regularly receive emails from people I have not met who relate a similar story.
 Hers is different in the length and intensity of her suffering.
 I am continually reminded of the resiliency of the human spirit and the wish to thrive.
 I feel privileged that I was able to be a part of her healing.